 Disclosure: This article contains affiliate links.
 We may earn a commission at no extra cost to you.

-Three platforms dominate the small business accounting conversation: QuickBooks Online, Xero, and FreshBooks.
+Three platforms dominate small business accounting: QuickBooks Online, Xero, and FreshBooks.
 For the full range of options, see our best accounting software guide.
 If you need to pair accounting with customer management, check our best CRM for small business comparison.
 Each was built with a different philosophy and a different ideal customer in mind.
-This comparison breaks down pricing, invoicing, expense tracking, reporting, payroll, integrations, and mobile apps to determine which platform is the right fit for each business type.
+This comparison covers pricing, invoicing, expense tracking, reporting, payroll, integrations, and mobile apps.

 |---|---|---|---|